Whether you like red, white or sparkling, there's nothing more relaxing and comforting than enjoying a glass of wine over a delicious meal.

 Goodson says that most of the wine filters out there are actually oxygenators that claim to reduce sulfites. "

 This occurs by adding oxygen to the wine.
 Oxygen catalyzes several chemical reactions that allow for the release of compounds, such as sulfites," she explains.
-Still, there isn't scientific evidence that adding oxygen to wine will reduce sulfites, and it doesn't eliminate the histamines in wine that can cause allergy-like symptoms.
+Still, there isn't scientific evidence that adding oxygen to wine will reduce sulfites, and it doesn't eliminate the histamines in wine that can cause headaches and allergy-like symptoms.

-These wine filters also don't decrease the alcohol content in a drink, which can lead to headaches.
+These wine filters also don't decrease the alcohol content in a drink, which can also lead to headaches.

 York agrees, stating that you're better off saving your money and investing it in a high-quality bottle of wine.